Bio-Prime/documentation/docs/index.md

 The editing user windows opens up and allows the Admin to change the Full name, Username or Role.

 ![users4](./users4.png)

+In this database diagram we can see how pages are interconnected and which atributes belong to specific entities.

 ![database-diagram](./database-diagram.png)